Sapporo

+Sapporo (Note: /sə.ˈpɔː.roʊ, sae-/) (札幌市, Sapporo-shi) is a designated city in Hokkaido, Japan.
+Located in the southwest of Hokkaido, it lies within the alluvial fan of the Toyohira River, a tributary of the Ishikari River.
+Sapporo is the capital of Hokkaido Prefecture and Ishikari Subprefecture.
+As of July 31, 2023, the city has a population of 1,959,750, making it the largest city in Hokkaido and the largest north of Tokyo.
+It is the fifth-most populous city in Japan and is Hokkaido's cultural, economic, and political center.

+Originally a plain sparsely inhabited by the indigenous Ainu people, the area contained a few trade posts of the Matsumae domain during the Edo period.
+The city began as an administrative centre with the establishment of the Hokkaido Development Commission headquarters in 1869.
+Inspired by the ancient cities of Kyoto and Heijō-kyō, it adopted a grid plan and developed around Odori Park.
+After the Second World War, it replaced Otaru as Hokkaido's commercial and business hub, and its population surpassed one million by 1970.

-As with most of Hokkaido, the Sapporo area was settled by the indigenous Ainu people, beginning over 15,000 years ago.
-Starting in the late 19th century, Sapporo saw increasing settlement by Yamato migrants.
-Sapporo hosted the 1972 Winter Olympics, the first Winter Olympics ever held in Asia, and the second Olympic games held in Japan after the 1964 Summer Olympics.
-Sapporo is currently bidding for the 2030 Winter Olympics.
-The Sapporo Dome hosted three games during the 2002 FIFA World Cup and two games during the 2019 Rugby World Cup.
+After giving up the planned 1940 Sapporo Winter Olympics, Sapporo hosted the 1972 Winter Olympics, the first Winter Olympics ever held in Asia, and the second Olympic games held in Asia after the 1964 Summer Olympics in Tokyo.
+Sapporo recently dropped its bid for the 2030 Winter Olympics.
+The Sapporo Dome hosted three matches during the 2002 FIFA World Cup and two matches during the 2019 Rugby World Cup.
 Additionally, Sapporo has hosted the Asian Winter Games three times, in 1986, 1990, and 2017 and the 1991 Winter Universiade.

-The annual Sapporo Snow Festival draws more than 2 million tourists from abroad.
-Other notable sites include the Sapporo Beer Museum, which is the only beer museum in Japan, and the Sapporo TV Tower located in Odori Park.
+The annual Sapporo Snow Festival draws more than 2 million tourists.
+Other notable sites include the Sapporo Beer Museum and the Sapporo TV Tower located in Odori Park.
 It is home to Hokkaido University, just north of Sapporo Station.
 The city is served by Okadama Airport and New Chitose Airport in nearby Chitose.

-Etymology
+Toponomy

-Sapporo's name was taken from Ainuic sat poro pet (サッ・ポロ・ペッ), which can be translated as the "dry, great river", a reference to the Toyohira River.
+Sapporo's name is taken from Ainuic sat poro pet (サッ・ポロ・ペッ), which can be translated as "dry, great river", a reference to the Toyohira River.